mihneaserban/veridion-hybrid-search-engine/WRITEUP.md

 Running in parallel (or subsequent to database initialization), this stage relies on a pre-trained Bi-Encoder (`all-MiniLM-L6-v2`).

-* **Rich Text Extraction:** We deliberately strip employee counts and geographic data from the company's semantic representation.
+* **Rich Text Extraction:** I deliberately strip employee counts and geographic data from the company's semantic representation.
 This forces the AI to embed strictly *what the company does* (industry, core offerings, description) rather than metadata.

 * **Query Cleaning:** Numerical and geographic constraints are regex-stripped from the user's query before vectorization so the AI focuses purely on the abstract business intent.